“What do I Need for the Dorm?” Here’s the Ultimate College Packing List

 As we said before, college dorms are small.
-Therefore, you could use some helpful tips concerning storage space.
+Therefore, if you’re not house-hunting for a house or a bigger apartment, you could use some helpful tips concerning storage space.
 A footlocker is handy in this regard, as are plastic boxes that can fit under the bed.
 To increase available space beneath it, it may be useful to have a pack of bed risers.

 Bedding Can Improve Your Day

 You’ll spend a lot of time in your room and, subsequently, in your bed.
 So furnish it as well as possible.
-Be sure to have sheets, pillows with pillowcases, and one blanket.
+You won’t pack bulky furniture, but be sure to have sheets, pillows with pillowcases, and one blanket.
 It is highly recommended to obtain the mattress cover, too.
 We don’t wish to get too graphic here, but just try to imagine what that mattress had witnessed in the past.
 A reading lamp is also an excellent addition to imported furniture.

 A handy thing can be a small chair or two.
 You’ll have guests sometimes, and a chair (or a lazy bag) beats the floor every time.
 Except if it has a cushy rug on it, of course.